spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 ## Stack deletion

 A stack cannot be deleted if it has downstream dependencies (child stacks depending on it).
-If you want to delete such stack, you need to delete all of its downstream dependencies first.
+If you want to delete such a stack, you need to delete all of its downstream dependencies first.
 However, if a stack only has upstream dependencies (parent stacks that it depends on), it can be deleted without any issues.

 ## Ordered Stack creation and deletion